ray-project/ray/doc/source/rllib-models.rst

     .. automethod:: metrics
     .. automethod:: get_initial_state

-Once implemented, the model can then be registered and used in place of a built-in model:
+Once implemented, your PyTorch model can then be registered and used in place of a built-in model:

 .. code-block:: python